-I co-direct the Developmental Cognitive Neuroscience (DCN) Lab at the School of Psychology, University of Central Lancashire (UCLan).
+I co-directed the Developmental Cognitive Neuroscience (DCN) Lab at the School of Psychology, University of Central Lancashire (UCLan) together with Professor Pamela Qualter from 2015-2017.
+In 2017, I undertook the directorship of the DCN Lab.
 The School of Psychology at UCLan is well resourced with state-of-the-art EEG facilities and a Child Observation Suite.
 UCLan is home to the Young Scientist Centre and the Forensic Centre, one of the largest centres of aggression research in the United Kingdom.

 Research in the DCN lab encompasses a broad range of areas in Developmental Cognitive and Affective Neuroscience.
 The affective neuroscience programme of our lab focuses on a number of areas including the neural correlates of emotion processing in children and adolescents with behaviour problems.
 Our cognitive neuroscience research programme focuses on the neural basis of nonverbal communication and language in children.
 Our research has a number of implications for policy and educational settings.